 We resolve to:

-The outpatient program serves clients ages 13 and over.
+The outpatient program serves clients ages 13 and over; our intensive outpatient program serves adults who are at risk of committing sexual harm.
 Clients are not required to be charged or convicted of a sexual offense to engage in the program.
 The program targets all at risk of committing sexual harm in keeping with its mission to treat perpetrators as well as those at risk to perpetrate.

 AEBH’s primary referral sources are probation agencies, the Department of Corrections, and client self-referrals.
 Most referrals are made by county probation officers and supervised release agents, prosecutors, and defense attorneys.
 Program placement is determined by risk/needs assessment in conjunction with the most up to date best practices in diagnostic assessment.

-Most residential clients are funded by the government agency with legal jurisdiction, although some are self-funded.
-Outpatient services are typically billed to insurance or are funded by government agencies.
+Most clients are funded by insurance, although some are self-funded or are funded by government agencies.